Snowflake-Labs/semantic-model-generator/README.md

 This project uses `poetry` to manage dependencies and we recommend `pyenv` for python version management.

 1. `make setup`
-* make setup will install poetry if needed.
+* Make setup will install poetry if needed.
-* For optional dependencies, brew and pyenv, you can install `make install-pyenv` and `make install-brew`.
+* For optional dependencies, brew and pyenv, you can install `make install-pyenv` and `make install-homebrew` but this is not required.

 Next, export your credentials as environment variables.
 Note, `host` is optional depending on your Snowflake deployment.